KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 #### Create a New Blockchain

-For this tutorial we will create a temporary asset chain called `HELLOWORLD` for educational purposes.
+For this tutorial we will create a temporary Smart Chain called `HELLOWORLD` for educational purposes.

-Make sure that the total `ac_supply` of this asset chain is fairly large. `777777` coins will do for our purposes.
+Make sure that the total `ac_supply` of this Smart Chain is fairly large. `777777` coins will do for our purposes.

 [Follow these linked instructions](../installations/creating-asset-chains.html#creating-a-new-asset-chain) before continuing.

-Recall also that a user must have a `pubkey` enabled when interacting with a Custom Consensus asset chain.
+Recall also that a user must have a `pubkey` enabled when interacting with an Antara-related Smart Chain.
 [View this linked material for an explanation.](../customconsensus/custom-consensus-instructions.html#creating-and-launching-with-a-pubkey)

-If desired, the reader may use an existing asset chain instead of a temporary educational chain.
+If desired, the reader may use an existing Smart Chain instead of a temporary educational chain.
 [Follow this link](https://github.com/jl777/komodo/blob/master/src/assetchains.old) for a list of asset-chain launch parameters.

 #### Create a Token to Represent an External Cryptocurrency